 Hello to all,

 I grew up in upstate New York.
 We lived in the wooded foothills on the outskirts of the small city of Troy.
 Which is located just up the Hudson River from the state capital of Albany.
 Sports and doing things outdoors was a big part of my life growing up.
 Due to the varied climate and geography of this area, there are an almost endless variety of outdoor activities to participate in.
-Plus with New York City located just a few hours south of where I lived, there’s a huge interest in professional sports, and I remain a die hard New York Yankee, and Jets fan to this day.
+Plus with New York City located just a few hours south and Boston a few hours to the east of where I lived, there’s a huge interest in professional sports, and I remain a die hard New York Yankee, and Jets fan to this day.
 From all this I gained a life long interest in sports and outdoor recreation, its something that I’ve never lost.
 Many of my family and friends think this is more due to my ADHD, than anything else.
 I’ll admit there may be some truth to that.

 Right after high school graduation I went to work doing construction